Shire of Cardinia: Council

 The Council Offices were originally located in Henty Way, Pakenham.
 On 17 November 2014, the Council moved to a new office on Siding Avenue, Officer, which it uses presently.
 The Council holds its meetings and all of the administration staff work there.

-Libraries

 Cardinia Shire is part of the Casey Cardinia Library Corporation and there are two full-time libraries in Cardinia, in Emerald and Pakenham.
 In addition, the Mobile Library visits the suburbs of Bunyip, Garfield, Tynong, Beaconsfield, Upper Beaconsfield, Gembrook, Maryknoll, Cockatoo, Lang Lang and Koo Wee Rup.